v112263/it-autonomos-spain/_includes/en/tax-payments/risk_social_security.md

 [Tesorería General de la Seguridad Social](https://portal.seg-social.gob.es/wps/portal/importass/importass/bienvenida){: target="_blank"} (Entrar en tu área personal -> ver tus datos de autonomo -> Domiciliación bancaria).

-Make sure that the correct IBAN of your bank account is indicated in the Seguridad Social account.
-[Social contributions](#social-contributions-seguridad-social) will be debited from this account.
+Make sure that the correct IBAN is indicated in your Seguridad Social account, as [social contributions](#social-contributions-seguridad-social) will be deducted from this account.

-Always keep enough money in the account.
-If there is insufficient money when attempting to withdraw, you may lose the social security discount for the month in which the money could not be debited on the first attempt.
-There is also a risk of a fine.
+It is important to always maintain a sufficient balance in the account.
+If there are insufficient funds at the time of the withdrawal attempt, you may lose the discount on social security contributions for the current month.
+In addition, there is a risk of a fine for non-payment.

-The Seguridad Social discount is valid for 12 months after registering as autónomo.
-If you close the autónomo status within 12 months, you will not be able to activate the discount again for 3 years after closing.
+The Seguridad Social discount is provided for 12 months after registering as an autónomo.
+If you stop your activity before the end of this period, it will be impossible to reactivate the discount for 3 years.

-I’ve also heard that many people have issues with the first month's payment.
-Therefore, check everything in advance.
+In the first month, many face issues with the withdrawal of funds.
+Therefore, it is better to check everything in advance to avoid problems.